Jodaille/LaCagna/README.md

 LaCagna: a Zend Framework application

-LaCagna is a menu application, it allow to manage products.
+LaCagna is a menu application, it allows to manage products.

+The first aim was to be able to easily choice your drink :-)

 We use [ZendSkeletonApplication] as default layout/CSS, It should be "mobile first".